 People used to call her cancer, ugly and told her to kill herself.
 She underwent facial piercing to drag people’s attention from her lady beard.
 But then she got tired for shaving her beard for constantly eight years and decided to embrace it.

 There are several reasons that cause the beard growth in women.
 Some of the major causes are as follows:

 The major reason for women’s beard is hormonal imbalances that occur due to the large production of a hormone known as androgen.
 Androgen is a male hormone.
-Excess production of androgen in female caused due to a high level of insulin in women’s body.
+Excess production of androgen in females caused due to a high level of insulin in women’s bodies.

 Polycystic Ovary Syndrome